psaffrey-illumina/apprentice_test/README.md

 ---

-## Extension (for extra credit)
+## Extensions (for extra credit)

-If you manage to complete the main task in the allocated time, you can move on to this section.
+If you manage to complete the main task in the allocated time, you can move on to this section which provides a number of extensions to improve the script found in this git repository.
+You can attempt as many of the extensions as you wish in any order.

+### Extension 1: configurable input string

-The script contained within the git repository has a hard-coded string that it uses as input.
+The script has a hard-coded string that it uses as input.
 Rewrite the script to take a string from the user instead.
-You can do this using a command line argument (sys.argv), or via a library like argparse or you can use the Python raw_input() function.
+You can do this using a command line argument ([sys.argv](https://www.pythonforbeginners.com/system/python-sys-argv)), or via a library like [argparse](https://docs.python.org/3/howto/argparse.html) or you can use the Python [raw_input()](https://www.cyberciti.biz/faq/python-raw_input-examples/) function.

+- Hint: if you want to combine this extension with the others, better to use the argparse module, which will make it easier to add more options later.

+### Extension 2: configurable encoding

+The script only supports one type of encoding for the input string - base64.
+However, the [underlying Python module](https://docs.python.org/3.7/library/base64.html) supports a number of other encodings, including base16 and base32.
+Rewrite the script to take a command-line argument `--encoding` which can be one of `base16`, `base32` and `base64`.
+Then encode and output the string using the chosen encoding.

+### Extension 3: optional file output

+The script currently prints the result of the encoding to the console.
+However, it might be useful to allow an (optional) output to a file.
+Add a command-line argument `--output-file` that allows the user to specify an output file.
+Then write the result of this encoding into this file instead of the console.
+Perhaps also provide a friendly error message should it be impossible to create this file.